Tuesday | April 26, 2022

 Participants will be eligible for professional development recertification credit for these on-demand webinars.

 There is a renewed sense of urgency around civic education in the U.S., given recent assaults on universal suffrage, on free media, on workers’ rights, on an independent judiciary, and most recently on the U.S. Capitol.
 There is also agreement that the goals of civic education should be to nurture citizens who are well-informed and productively engaged in their communities and with the broader society.
 As a result, there is an emerging consensus that our civic education system needs to be reimagined to better serve and empower young people, especially those experiencing socioeconomic disadvantage, prejudice, and systemic injustice.

-To this end, the virtual ”Educating for Democratic Citizenship” Conference begins with a kick-off plenary on Teaching Voting Rights on the afternoon on April 26.
-This will be followed by the full conference on April 28 and 30, which is designed to showcase the Action Civics approach for a broader audience of educators, administrators, policymakers, researchers, members of the media and others throughout the country.
-The conference will consist of several plenary sessions by prominent speakers, such as Congresswoman Rosa DeLauro (D-CT), Congressman Derek Kilmer (D-WA), former Congressmen Steve Israel (D-NY) and Christopher Shays (R-CT), AFT Secretary Treasurer Fedrick Ingram and AFT President Randi Weingarten, followed by a series of breakout sessions led by invited experts and our talented ASI civics fellows who will offer more of a practitioners’ approach to teaching civics and democracy.
+To this end, the virtual ”Educating for Democratic Citizenship” Conference began with a kick-off plenary on Teaching Voting Rights, followed by the full conference which showcases the Action Civics approach.
+The conference featured several plenary sessions by prominent speakers, such as Congresswoman Rosa DeLauro (D-CT), former Congressmen Steve Israel (D-NY) and Christopher Shays (R-CT), AFT Secretary Treasurer Fedrick Ingram and AFT President Randi Weingarten, followed by a series of breakout sessions led by invited experts and our talented ASI civics fellows who offered more of a practitioners’ approach to teaching civics and democracy.